Share in one command

 Ship a Cruma Ingress controller so cluster services get HTTPS endpoints automatically exposed through cruma.io

-Improve the local web UI for configuring and managing tunnels directly from your machine.
+A desktop app for configuring and managing tunnels directly from your machine.

 Let applications create tunnels programmatically for ephemeral preview environments.